DFHack/dfhack/docs/Tags.rst

 - `tag/bugfix`: Tools that fix specific bugs, either permanently or on-demand.
 - `tag/design`: Tools that help you design your fort.
 - `tag/dev`: Tools that are useful when developing scripts or mods.
-- `tag/dfhack`: Tools that you use to run DFHack commands or interact with the DFHack library.
-This tag also includes tools that help you manage the DF game itself (e.g. settings, saving, etc.)
 - `tag/fps`: Tools that help you manage FPS drop.
 - `tag/gameplay`: Tools that introduce new gameplay elements.
 - `tag/inspection`: Tools that let you view information that is otherwise difficult to find.